Skip to main content

 3. Start balancing the car by adjusting sway bars.
 Either start from default or 3 steps right for both.
 Switch to adjuting slow bump by one or two steps if you need finer control.

 • You can attempt adjusting balance with spring rate too, but I found the results unsatisfactory.
 Keep in mind you can also adjust balance in mid-high speed corners by changing downforce.
+Change the ride height if needed.

 4. Tweak the response by adjusting caster angle, fast bump and tire pressures.